 How does counseling help me improve my self-esteem?

 If you struggle with low self-esteem, chances are you've developed a negative internal dialog or engage in negative self-talk.
 Counseling can help you challenge your hurtful and destructive self-talk, learning to speak to your inner self with compassion.
 I know, it sounds a little silly or maybe a bit mother-earthy-hippy-dippy, which is fine, but maybe not you?
 It's not as bad as it sounds.
 Research has demonstrated changing negative self-talk is vital to improve your self-esteem.

 Being self-compassionate means we are kind and forgiving to ourselves, and that we avoid being harsh or overly critical of ourselves.
 Self-compassion can lead us to a healthy sense of self-esteem.

-Let our Brave counselor help you make positive strides towards self-esteem!
+Let our Brave counselors help you make positive strides towards self-esteem!
 Don't wait any longer.
 Many people have struggled with low self-esteem at some point.

 You are not alone.
 Contact us today.